InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Results

 \section{Results}

-We evaluate Terrain Diffusion on visual fidelity and latency.
-All experiments use a single NVIDIA RTX 3090 Ti GPU.
-InfiniteDiffusion uses $T=2$ and a stride of 32 in the core model, and $T=1$ with a batch size of 1 in the coarse and decoder models.
-We use a separable linear weight window that is 1 at the window center and decreases linearly to a small value $\epsilon$ at the boundary, which reduces FID from $19.32$ with a constant map to $14.78$.
-The decoder model uses windows of size 512 with strides 384.
-Batch size is 16 for the core model and 1 for other components.
+We evaluate Terrain Diffusion's visual fidelity and latency using a single NVIDIA RTX 3090 Ti.
+The core consistency model uses two-step generation (stride 32, batch size 16).
+The coarse and decoder stages use one-step generation ($T=1$, batch size 1), with the decoder employing size $512$ windows with stride $384$.
+We use a separable linear weight window (decaying from 1 at the center to $\epsilon$ at the boundary) which improves FID from $19.32$ to $14.78$ compared to a constant map.